 Musical with music and lyrics by Stephen Sondheim and book by John Weidman, with additional material by Hugh Wheeler.
 1853.
 Nippon.
 A small remote island 'floating in the middle of the sea'.
 Commodore Matthew Perry leads an American expedition that changed this ancient kingdom's way of life forever.
 These events are told through the friendship of a samurai and a fisherman as they struggle with Western and traditional influences.
 Pacific Overtures is a glorious theatrical fusion of Japanese Kabuki, Noh theatre and the musical styles of the West.
-It features one of Sondheom's most lyrical scores including 'Someone in a Tree' and 'Pretty Lady'.
+It features one of Sondheim's most lyrical scores including 'Someone in a Tree' and 'Pretty Lady'.

-Stephen Sondheim's musicals include A Funny Thing Happened On The Way To The Forum, Gypsy, Into the Woods, A Little Night Music, Merrily We Roll Along, Saturday Night, Sunday in the Park with George, Sweeney Todd, West Side Story and the musical compilation show Side by Side by Sondheim.
+Stephen Sondheim's musicals include A Funny Thing Happened On The Way To The Forum, Gypsy, Follies, Into the Woods, A Little Night Music, Merrily We Roll Along, Saturday Night, Sunday in the Park with George, Sweeney Todd, West Side Story and the musical compilation show Side by Side by Sondheim.

 Original London Production (Coliseum) 1987